Steven Scott Coughlin1* and Gaston Kapuku2

 Estrogen exerts its action through binding to two different estrogen receptors (ERs), ER-alpha and/or ER-beta [17,18].
 ER-alpha have more prognostic value in breast cancer than beta or the ratio alpha to beta.
 There is an age dependent difference in the distribution of breast cancer receptors .
-Premenopausal cancer patients are more likely to be African American and have estrogen negative tumors with poorer prognosis.
-Postmenopausal breast cancer patients are more likely European Americans with generally estrogen positive tumors and have better prognosis.
-ER alpha Negative (ERN) rates increase during premenopausal period and then plateau in postmenopausal period.
-ER alpha Positive (ERP) tumors increase in a woman’s lifetime with the peak in the seventies.
+Premenopausal cancer patients are more likely to be African American and have estrogen negative tumor with poorer prognosis.
+Postmenopausal breast cancer patients are more likely European Americans with generally estrogen positive and have better prognosis.
+ER alpha Negative (ERN) rates increased during premenopausal period and then plateau in postmenopausal period.
+ER alpha Positive (ERP) increase in a woman’s lifetime with the peak in the seventies.
 Breast cancer risk increases with increasing concentrations of total estradiol, free estradiol, and estrogen that is not bound to sex hormone-binding globulin .
 Estrogen can induce cell proliferation and stimulate tumor growth.
 Among postmenopausal women, physical activity decreases breast cancer risk by decreasing sex hormones .
 In post-menopausal women, physical activity decreases estrogen produced by adipose tissue and increases sex hormone-binding globulin.
 The concentration of sex hormone-binding globulin is related to the bioavailability of sex steroids and risk of developing breast cancer .

 5. Leptin and other Adipokines